eduvpn/documentation/FEDERATION_NOTES_3.0.md

 1. For researchers or journalists, research the effects of geo location, for example how (web) personalization changes depending of the geo location;
-2. use an endpoint in another jurisdiction where downloading copyrighted material e.g. using BitTorrent is not illegal;
+2. use an endpoint in another jurisdiction because specific countries have privacy friendly legislation;
 3. optimize performance, e.g. when traveling to a country on the other side of the planet, connect to the "local" NREN provided VPN server instead of your own NREN's server;